WebBamboo/docs/docs/development/javascript/how-to-install-mercure-on-debian/index.md

 ## How to configure Mercure as a Service

-So far so good, but there is one problem: if you terminate your terminal or the command gets closed or fails your mercure server will close and your customers will lose their persistent connections and live updates.
+So far so good, but there is one problem: if you terminate your terminal or the command gets closed / fails your mercure server will shut down and your customers will lose their persistent connections and live updates.
-In order to avoid accidental closing of our Mercure Hub I will use a software called Supervisor or Supervisor daemon(Supervisord).
-In a few words Supervisord is a process management system that will keep our process running, reboot on crashes and enable logging.
+In order to avoid accidental shut downs of our Mercure Hub I will use a software called Supervisor or Supervisor daemon (Supervisord).
+In a few words, Supervisord is a process management system that will keep our process running, reboot on crashes and enable logging.

 ### Installing supervisor
-As the root user run the following command to install the Supervisor package:
+Using the root user, run the following command to install the Supervisor package:
 ```bash
 apt-get install supervisor
 ```